The Hubble Constant from Blue Type Ia Supernovae: The Hubble Constant from Blue Supernovae

 The CSP and SALT color definitions are not identical (see Sect.~\ref{sec:datana}).
-From the probability density function fits to the data compilations as shown in Fig.~\ref{fig:distribution} the distribution of the calibration sample peaks at $\bar{c}_{\rm cal} = -0.012 \pm 0.078$ mag for \csb\, while for \csu\ $\overline{B-V}_{\rm cal} = 0.057 \pm 0.14$ mag, which corresponds to a difference in mean peak color between the two distributions of about $0.07$ mag.
-To be in agreement with \csb, the blue color cut of \csb\ would translate into a blue color cut for \csu\ to $B-V = -0.03$ mag, which we adopt.
+From the probability density function fits to the data compilations, as shown in Figure~\ref{fig:distribution} the distribution of the calibration sample peaks at $\bar{c}_{\rm cal} = -0.012 \pm 0.078$ mag for \csb\, while for \csu\ $\overline{B-V}_{\rm cal} = 0.057 \pm 0.14$ mag, which corresponds to a difference in mean peak color between the two distributions of about $0.07$ mag.
+To be in agreement with \csb, the blue color cut of \csb\ would translate into a blue color cut for \csu\ to $B-V = -0.03$ mag, and on the red side, $B-V = 0.13$ mag, which we adopt.
+Alternatively, the difference in the mean peak color between the two distributions of the HF samples is about $0.04$ mag.
+This translates into a \csu\ blue and red color bound of $B-V = -0.06$ and $B-V = 0.10$, respectively.
+Results are shown in Appendix~\ref{Apsec:panth}.

 The HF sample is split into color bins with the same color cuts as the calibration sample.
 However, the color distributions of SNe~Ia in both the calibration and the HF samples are not identical.
 Thus, the ratio between the number of SNe~Ia in different color bins is different between the calibration and the HF samples.
 A summary is presented in Table~\ref{tab:colordef} and visualized in Figure~\ref{fig:distribution}.